treyssatvincent/ReaderPages/data/about.md

 **Faster and cheaper !**

-Static websites are very light on the server, they don't eat your RAM or your CPU.
-You can host a lot statics websites on cheap, or even free hosting.
+Static websites are very light on servers, they don't eat all your RAM or heat up your CPU.
+You can host a lot statics websites on cheap, or even free hostings plans.

-It also mean that all the pages are already available, to deliver a page you don't need to wait for the server's computation of this page.
+And because all the pages are already available, to deliver a page you don't need to wait for the server's computation of this page.

 ## But I don't know how to use it !